 The firmware and hardware used in this protocol are supplied in our supplementary materials.
 Updates will be made available on our GitHub page (github.com/mccleanlab/ OptoPlate-96).
 Installation of the firmware is described in detail in the included README file, as are instructions for creating light programs for experiments and flashing them to the optoPlate.

-Calibrating the optoPlate
+Calibrating the optoPlate with two LEDs

 Our calibration method uses the programmable stage of a microscope to automatically move an optical power sensor over each optoPlate LED in a set order to acquire a timeseries of irradiance measurements from which the brightness of each LED can be determined and used to calculate calibration values.
 To ensure that each LED creates a distinct peak in the irradiance signal, we do not measure all the LEDs in one pass.
 Instead we measure all LEDs over the course of four passes in which we raster the optical power meter across the optoPlate such that every other LED encountered is inactive, leading to an irradiance signal in which measurements from inactive LEDs create clear troughs between measurements of bright LEDs.
 We do this by setting the optoPlate to deliver a checkerboard illumination pattern, such that no two illuminated wells are directly above, below, or beside each other in a given pass.
 We measure the remaining wells by setting the optoPlate to deliver the inverse checkerboard illumination pattern.
 Because each well of the optoPlate has two LEDs, we repeat this process twice, once for the left LED and once for the right LED.
 Once all 192 LEDs are measured, we analyze the irradiance measurements using a MATLAB script that determines the brightness of each LED and calculates a calibration value so that the brightest LEDs are dimmest to match the dimmest LED.
 We then flash the calibration values to the optoPlate and repeat the whole process until the coefficient of variation of the LED irradiance measurements falls below a set threshold (we use 1%).